FHU-Bioinformatics/GhostSpine/README.md

 # Ghost Spine
 A program to visualize the inferences made by Ghost Shark

+### Note
+Compiled versions of GhostSpine are available, but they are generally inferior to running GhostSpine in a Python environment.
+Only use the compiled versions of GhostSpine if setting up an environment is impractical.

 ## Usage
 In the directory where GhostSpine is installed, run `streamlit run app.py`.
 This will launch a browser window with the program running locally.